 Getting from Narok to the park

 After arriving in Narok you will need to walk 1.5 km (15 mins) into the town centre itself or you can take a motorbike taxi.

 Then locate the bus station, which is just a dusty car park, near to the Naivas supermarket.

-You will either take a shared Matatu or car.
-You should pre book your accommodation before and let the driver know where you are staying.
+You will either take a shared Matatu or a car.
+You should pre-book your accommodation before and let the driver know where you are staying.
 This bus costs around 500 Shillings (£3.55 / $4.60) you shouldn’t need to pay extra for a backpack but some drivers do try.

-It takes 2 hours and can gets pretty bumpy but does pass through some interesting villages and is perfect for your affordable African safari.
+It takes 2 hours and can get pretty bumpy but does pass through some interesting villages and is perfect for your affordable African safari.